rjmackay/rjmackay.github.com/_drafts/this-week-5.md

 ## Thinking

-### Hiring juniors when the team is remote

-I've had a couple of discussions about hiring junior developers in remote roles recently.
-It seems common to assume hiring juniors into a remote team is just a _bad idea_.
-I don't think it should be undertaken lightly, but provided your intentional about how you hire, onboard and support juniour engineers I think it's possible to have them succeed.

-I think we collapse a couple of things when talking about junior engineers: a lack of inexperience in work and life in general, and a lack of experience writing software.
-If you're hiring new grads out of university they're typically going to be inexperienced at both.
-However, with the rise of bootcamps and people switching careers, there are now more people who lack experience writing software but are _very experienced_ in work and just getting things done.
-The latter group is interesting when hiring remote.

-When hiring into a previous team we indexed candidates on leadership, communication, culture fit (well defined, not simply 'looks like me'), and roles fit (technical skill).
-If you interview a new grad, they're likely to come out low on most / all of those.
-Someone changing careers on the other hand, has had much more time to show communication and leadership skills.

-In that previous remote team, we hired a couple of developers who'd made recent career changes.
-They needed plenty of support on their technical work.
-But because

-I've had success a couple of times hiring juniors who'd changed careers and been through bootcamps.
-In both cases they'd already had enough success in their previous career to know they could coordinate their work well, they just needed lots of support on the technical side.

 ### Getting satisfaction in open-ended work

+I changed roles in January from a management role to a developer role.
+In part I wanted to learn and grow my technical skills again.
+On the other side I just wanted to feel like I'd done something at the end of each day.

-I change roles in January from a management role, back to a developer role.
-As a manager, I often finished the day wondering what I'd done and feeling like maybe I didn't produce any useful work today.
+As a manager, I often finished the day wondering what I'd done and feeling like maybe I didn't actually do anything useful at all today.
 It's only recently I've realised thats a common experience for many new managers.

 I've also recently found myself in a similar place again.
 I'm not managing a team yet, but we're in a phase of very open-ended exploratory work (read: pivoting).
 Once again, it's hard to tell if what I did today was useful.
 Did I read anything that gave me insight into the product? into customers needs? into the market?
 Even if I did, was that enough?
 Is it actually moving us closer to a profitable business.